How to Plan a Death Valley Day Trip from Las Vegas

 5 Hiking Routes in Death Valley

 Death Valley has spectacular landscapes that look like they’re out of another planet.
-People from all over the world visit this place for hiking and enjoying a different place.
+People from all over the world visit this place for hiking and to enjoy a different place.

 There are several hiking trails with different levels of difficulty and length. *TIP: The best dates for hiking are from November to March.